 Your initial trade training will be conducted at Trade Training School (TTS) in Trentham camp near Wellington.
 You will be taught everything you need to know to become a fully skilled Electrical Fitter.
-Courses at TTS include a National Certificate in Electrical Engineering (Level 2), which is an introduction to the basics of your apprenticeship and an introduction to the basis of your apprenticeship.
+Courses at TTS include a New Zealand Certificate in Electrical Engineering (Year 1 & 2), which is an introduction to the basics of your apprenticeship.

 BASIC ELECTRICAL FITTER

-Maintenance repair documentation, perform basic general engineering skills, maintain small generators, repair single-phase electrical generators and maintain three-phase generators.
+Maintenance repair documentation, perform basic general engineering skills, maintain small motors, repair single-phase electrical generators and maintain three-phase generators.